SPLA/VARIAMOS/issue_template.md

 <!--
 PLEASE HELP US PROCESS GITHUB ISSUES FASTER BY PROVIDING THE FOLLOWING INFORMATION.
 ISSUES MISSING IMPORTANT INFORMATION MAY BE CLOSED WITHOUT INVESTIGATION.
--->
+This template was modified from [Angular issues template](https://github.com/angular/angular/issues/new) -->

 ## I'm submitting a...